Dre Campbell Farm

 Growing garlic is very rewarding.
 It produces well, and you might even be able to be self-sufficient if your harvest goes well.

-Since it doesn’t take much space and can be grown in containers, you can get a very large harvest with very little space.
-Just ensure that you plant in the garlic season when conditions are right.
+Since it doesn’t take much space and can be grown in containers, you can get a good harvest with very little space.
+Just ensure that you plant garlic under the right conditions.

 Add comment